chickenbellyfin/taserver-docker/README.md

 $ docker ps --format "{{.Names}}"
 ```

-### restart a previously killed server
+### Start a Previously Killed Server
-If a previously running server died and you want to re-start it, run the same command again:
+If a previously running server died and you want to re-start it, run command you used to start it again:
 ```
 # Start the my_server server again using the existing config
 $ ./start_taserver.sh -d my_server
 ```

-### kill a running server
+### kill a Running Server
 ```
 $ docker kill taserver_my_server_0
 ```

-## Managing a running taserver (windows)

-This template installs taserver as a windows service, named `taserver`.
-taserver will start automatically when your VM boots up.
-If the server crashes, the service will try to automatically restart it.

-You can also restart the VM to attempt to recover a crashed server.

-Server logs are located in `C:\taserver_data\logs`

-### Changing Server Settings (windows)
-The taserver directory will be located at `C:\taserver_deploy\taserver`, and you can edit game settings in `C:\taserver_data\gamesettings\ootb\serverconfig.lua`.

-Refer to [taserver](https://github.com/Griffon26/taserver) and [TAMods-Server Docs](https://www.tamods.org/docs/doc_srv_api_overview.html) for details on configuration.

-To apply settings changes, restart your VM.

-## Dependencies
-The server setup script requires several 3rd-party dependencies which are not part of this repository.
-The Azure template already points to hosted versions of these packages.

-See [Preparing Resources](preparing_resources.md) which details how to assemble those resources if they need to be updated, or hosted elsewhere.